stephenclark/randomforest/README.md

 The submission consists of:

 * Simple two table MySQL database.
 * Python script "train_rf_model.py" that reads from the database and then trains a Random Forest Classifier against the data.
-It saves the trained model as a binary "finalized_model.sav"
+It saves the trained model as a binary "finalized_model.sav".
 * Flask web form that takes 10 inputs for Vars's 1->10 and runs them against the saved Classifier.
 The Flask app runs on port 80.
-* Also included are a bash and SQL script to stand up the application on Ubuntu linux
+* Also included are a bash and SQL script to stand up the application on Ubuntu linux.

 ## Setting up the application

-The application runs on Python 2.7
+The application runs on Python 2.7.

 The application needs the following Python modules: